chaimleib/hebrew-special-numbers/README.md

 ## Features
 * Compatible with YAML 1.1 and higher.
-* Includes extra additions for people who like חי and כח!
+* Includes additional files for:
+    * Using חי instead of יח for 18.
+    * Legibility mode, where easily-confused letters are spelled out.
-* Free and open-source under MIT.
+* Free and open-source under the non-restrictive MIT License.

 ## Background
 In making programs that produce [Hebrew numerals][], most numbers follow a set pattern of combining letters in order from largest to smallest until the proper [gematria][] sum is produced.